 How to reach from Bangalore to Kudremukh

 I started my trip from Bangalore in the night.
-So to reach Kudremukh there are no direct buses instead we have to get down at Kalasa.
-And for Kalasa as well there are very few buses.
+So to reach Kudremukh there are no direct buses instead we have to get down at Kalasa and from Kalasa take another bus to the base of Kudremukh Trek.
+There are not a lot of buses from Kalasa to the base of the Kudremukh trek, thus do check the bus timings beforehand.
 You can either book a seater or sleeper based on your choice.
-Sugama tourist and KSRTC provide the bus till Kalasa.
-The price starts from Rs 326 to Rs 550 for seater and sleeper respectively.
+Sugama Tourist and KSRTC provide the bus to Kalasa.
+The price starts from ₹375 to ₹650 for seater and sleeper respectively.

-I took the seater and the bus reached Kalasa at early morning in the 5.
+I took the seater and the bus reached Kalasa in the early morning by 5 am.
 It was pitch dark and very cold so make sure to carry at least one woollen clothing with you.
 The bus drops you near the police station.
 Take a right from there and after going a few steps ahead you’ll find the petrol pump from where you’ll get the next bus to Kudremukh.
 It surely made me feel like I should settle here in the calmness of the town.
 The people of the town were also very simple and humble.
 The city buses start at 6:30 in the morning.
 The distance from Kalasa to the base of Kudremukh trek is approximately 10Kms.
-The bus charges Rs 20 only.
+The bus charges ₹20 only.

 If going with a group you can get down at Balegal.
-Once you get down at Balegal you can hire a jeep, which will drop you to the forest office for the permission and also take you to the base camp of the Kudremukh trek.
-The jeep costs Rs 1,200 for the whole group but if bargained can be brought down to Rs 1000.
-For solo travellers, you can directly go in the bus till Kudremukh check post forest gate 2.
+Once you get down at Balegal you can hire a jeep, which will drop you to the forest office for permission and also take you to the base camp of the Kudremukh trek.
+The jeep costs Rs 150-200 per person.
+For solo travelers, you can directly go on the bus to Kudremukh check post forest gate 2.
 But you can only do the trek if you manage to find a group in which you can fit in.

 Things to know about trekking in Kudremukh.

 The first and the most important thing is the Aadhar copy without which you wouldn’t get the permit to trek.
-The permit charges are 275 per person which you have to pay at the forest office.
+The permit charges are ₹425 per person which you have to pay at the forest office.
 Once you have the permit you can go back in the jeep to the base camp.
-The base camp(Mulodi) is 6 Kms from Balegal.
-Hold on to your seat well, cause this is gonna be one helluva ride.
-The trek is 18 km both ways and usually takes 4-5 hrs one way.
+The base camp(Mulodi) is 6 Km from Balegal.
+Hold on to your seat well, ’cause this is gonna be one hell of a ride.
+The trek is 18 km both ways and usually takes 4-5 hours one way.
 The trekking is not allowed after 9:30 am.

 Where to stay in Kudremukh

-The forest officer will tell there is no place to stay near the base camp.
+The forest officer will say there is no place to stay near the base camp.
 But trust me you can stay in Raje Gowda’s home which is right at the base camp.
 Once you reach the base camp you can keep your luggage in his place and freshen up.
-If you are carrying your tent he will charge you 500 for pitching your tent and 4 times food(2 Breakfast, Lunch and Dinner).
-But if you want a room in his place you will have to pay him 700.
+If you are carrying your tent he will charge you ₹500 for pitching your tent and 4 times food(2 Breakfast, Lunch, and Dinner).
+But if you want a room in his place you will have to pay him ₹ 700.

 Kudremukh trek base camp: The beginning of lush green landscapes.